hasininjato/generator-oapi-sequelize/sequelize2openapi/README.md

 Transaction.belongsTo(User, {foreignKey: 'userId'});
 ```

-which means on each user, there is a `Transactions` key which holds his/her transactions.
-If you don't specify so, a
-default value as the name of the target model + s
+If no relations value is specified, a default value as the name of the target model + s is generated.
-is generated.

-- Many-to-many association: let's say you have two models Tag and Post, and a tag can be attached to many posts, and a
-  post can have many tags.
-For this association,
-  you have to annotate both your source and target models with keywords that will hold the relations on each model:
+- Many-to-many association: let's say you have two models Tag and Post, and a tag can be attached to many posts, and a post can have many tags.
+For this association, you have to annotate both your source and target models with the keyword `relations` that will hold the relations on each model:

 ```javascript
 /**